 The NHS is under unprecedented financial pressures.
 The combination of an ageing population and rising costs mean that budgets are strained, with many Trusts overspending, leading to a record deficits in recent years.

-Given that staff time is a major part of the cost of every back office process, increasing productivity is central to meeting the targets being set as part of STPs.
+Given that staff time is a major part of the cost of many healthcare processes, increasing productivity is central to meeting the targets being set as part of STPs.
 Here are three areas where technology can deliver greater efficiency:

 1. Automated monitoring

-Monitoring factors like humidity or temperature is essential to the safeguarding of valuable items and resources, such as patient samples and hospital blood stocks.
-However, it takes staff many hours to manually record and log readings– time that could be better spent on more important tasks.
-This method also provides no information about what changes might be occurring between checks being undertaken.
+Monitoring conditions like humidity or temperature helps to safeguard valuable items and resources, such as patient samples and hospital blood stocks.
+However, it takes staff many hours to manually record and log readings – time that could be better spent on patient-facing tasks.
+This method also provides no information about any changes that occur between checks.
 By automating monitoring, readings are automatically recorded on a continuous basis, with data sent to the cloud every minute where it is accessible to managers, wherever they are.
-A UK pathology lab, for example, has saved thousands of hours of staff time since adopting Checkit Automated Monitoring at its three laboratories, and now has a far more comprehensive picture of its cold-chain.
+A leading pathology lab, for example, has saved thousands of hours of staff time since adopting Connected Automated Monitoring at its three laboratories, and now has a far more comprehensive picture of its cold-chain.

 2. Real-time control

 Increased efficiency cannot come at the expense of quality.
-Consolidation of services may mean that certain areas or laboratories are at times unmanned, but automated monitoring ensures that managers still have total control.
-For example, if temperatures move beyond set parameters, immediate alerts are triggered and sent to managers and other staff, enabling them to take fast action and helping ensure the highest standards are met.
-As monitoring is continuous, managers can see exact, real-time readings and can therefore spot trends and take pre-emptive action to investigate rises or falls in temperature before parameters are breached.
+Consolidation of services may mean that certain areas or laboratories are sometimes unmanned, but automated monitoring ensures that managers still have total control.
+For example, if temperatures move beyond set parameters, immediate alerts are sent to managers and other staff, enabling them to take fast action.
+As monitoring continues on a 24/7 basis, managers can see precise, real-time readings and take pre-emptive action to investigate rises or falls in temperature before parameters are breached.